Marilyn Monroe belongings go on display in London

-LONDON, May 26 (Reuters) - - Handwritten notes, jewelry and a trove of other personal items belonging to Hollywood star Marilyn Monroe have gone on display in a London exhibition before they are sold at auction later this year.
+LONDON, May 26 (Reuters) - Handwritten notes, jewellery and a trove of other personal items belonging to Hollywood star Marilyn Monroe have gone on display in a London exhibition before they are sold at auction later this year.

 The collection of belongings will go under the hammer at Julien’s Auctions in Los Angeles in November.

-“Marilyn Monroe: The Legacy of a Legend” runs at London’s Design Center, Chelsea Harbour venue until June 20.
+“Marilyn Monroe: The Legacy of a Legend” runs at London’s Design Centre, Chelsea Harbour venue until June 20.
+(Writing By Marie-Louise Gumuchian, editing by Deepa Babington)